shmoe/shmoe.github.io/index.md

 ![Android Fitness App Screenshot 2](https://github.com/shmoe/SNHU-CS-360/raw/master/res/Screenshot_2.png)

 In reviewing my work on this artifact, I realized that not only are passwords stored on the database in plain text, which makes them vulnerable to data mining, the SQL queries I used are vulnerable to injection attacks.
 To solve this and showcase my ability to identify and remedy security flaws I first implemented password salting and hashing, which allows passwords to be checked without storing them in plaintext.
 I then converted all of my SQL queries into stored procedures, which effectively removes the possibility of SQL injection.
 Finally to improve the presentation of my work in the ePortfolio I tweaked the application’s UI to look more professional and less like placeholder art.
 I also added screenshots of the application in action to the repository’s README markdown file.

+## Informal Code Review

+Prior to enhancing my projects in preparation for creating this portfolio I performed an informal code review of my TI CCS3320S project.
+It can be viewed at the following link: https://youtu.be/jwEd2AS3PZI *Warning: audio is very quiet due to hardware limitations*